JohnnyKoshev/P2P_System/README.md

 # P2P System

 This repository contains a Peer-to-Peer (P2P) system implemented in Python.
-The system allows clients to connect to a server and perform various file-related operations, such as sending files to specific clients, broadcasting files to all connected clients, and receiving files from the server.
+The system allows clients to connect to a server and perform various file-related operations, such as sending files to specific clients, broadcasting files to all connected clients, and receiving files from the other client through the metaserver.

 ## Server